You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 How often do they actually say or think that?

-But that's what Halpern said.
+But that's what Halperin said.

 My point is, it probably always has been where it is now.

-But in the weeks and months previous, they've they've monkeyed the results a little bit, Jimmy, to make it look not as bad.
+But in the weeks and months previous, they've monkeyed the results a little bit, Jimmy, to make it look not as bad so as not to dispirit Democrat voters.

 Oh, how could I have forgotten?

-Do you folks?
+Do you, folks?

 He was ready to explode.

-He was causing uh dissension in the ranks.
+He was causing dissension in the ranks.

 He was not a team player.